 The following is a sampler of our range of services -

-We recognise our clients appreciate and enjoy quality food and wine experiences, premium levels of accommodation and transportation, partnered with knowledgeable and locally based professional tour directors and suppliers.
+We recognise our clients appreciate and enjoy quality food and wine experiences, comfortable deluxe grade accommodation and transportation, partnered with knowledgeable and locally based professional expert guides and a dedicated Tour Manager.

 During the research and development of every inclusion, we personally visit every supplier before deciding if their product is a match with both the Gourmet Journeys creative menu and philosophy.
 Indeed, along with developing new relationships, some of the existing contacts go back many years - and have proven time and again, we can depend on them to provide all Gourmet Journeys travellers with a truly superior experience.

 The following quote by legendary Kiwi winemaker Michael Glover of Mahana Estate, is the perfect allegory of the Gourmet Journeys philosophy.

 A bottle of wine is the end result of a cold winter of pruning, a hopeful spring of growth, a summer of ripening and a nervous autumn of anticipation.
 Fruit is harvested and turned into wine.
 That wine can then mature in wooden barrels before bottling.
 At some point the bottle is opened and poured.
 This is when the real story begins.
 A bottle of wine can tell a story of seasons, people and places.
 It may be conservative or it may be adventurous.
 It may be loud or it may be quiet.
 Regardless, it will resonate with some people and not with others….it will be personal.

 Anne Stewart is both a passionate food and wine enthusiast and a well travelled industry professional - with three decades + in the dynamic travel industry, she has worked with several high-profile industry stakeholders including Air New Zealand, Qantas Jetabout Holidays, Singapore Airlines and Carlson Wagonlit.